athankefalas/Stitcher/README.md

 #### Register Dependencies By Associated Value

 Similar to registering a dependency by name, a dependency can also be registered by an associated value.
 The associated value must conform to the `Hashable` protocol.
-If multiple dependencies are defined for the same hashable value in the same container, the first one will be used and the rest will be discarded.
+If multiple dependencies are defined for the same hashable value in the same container, only one will be used and the rest will be discarded.

 ```swift